dancer1325/aws-java-developer-guide-v2/doc_source/setup-basics.md

 ## Set up single sign\-on access for the SDK<a name="setup-credentials"></a>

-After you complete Step 2 in the [programmatic access section](https://docs.aws.amazon.com/sdkref/latest/guide/access-sso.html#idcGettingStarted) in order for the SDK to use IAM Identity Center authentication, your system should contain the following elements\.
+* once you complete [Step 2](https://docs.aws.amazon.com/sdkref/latest/guide/access-sso.html#idcGettingStarted) -> your system should contain
+  * AWS CLI
+    * uses
-+ The AWS CLI, which you use to start an [AWS access portal session](#setup-login-sso) before you run your application\.
+      * start an [AWS access portal session](#setup-login-sso) | before you run your application
-+ An `~/.aws/config` file that contains a [default profile](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html#file-format-profile)\.
+  * TODO: An `~/.aws/config` file that contains a [default profile](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html#file-format-profile)\.
 The SDK for Java uses the profile's SSO token provider configuration to acquire credentials before sending requests to AWS\.
 The `sso_role_name` value, which is an IAM role connected to an IAM Identity Center permission set, should allow access to the AWS services used in your application\.

   The following sample `config` file shows a default profile set up with SSO token provider configuration\.
 The profile's `sso_session` setting refers to the named `sso-session` section\.
 The `sso-session` section contains settings to initiate an AWS access portal session\.